Carlo Rossi (general): Interwar years

 After promotion to Colonel in 1927, Rossi, who had already commanded the 57th Infantry Regiment, was appointed commander of the 4th Alpini Regiment from 1927 to 1934.
-In 1935 he briefly commanded the 58th Infantry Division Legnano and on 10 September 1935, shortly after promotion to Brigadier General, he became the first commander of the newly established 3rd Alpine Division Julia, until 1938.
-In 1937 he was promoted to Major General; from September 1938 to February 1939 he was attached to the Army Corps of Udine, and from February to March 1939 to that of Alessandria.
-In March 1939 he assumed command of the 37th Infantry Division Modena, which he held until June 1940.
+In 1935, he briefly commanded the 58th Infantry Division Legnano and on 10 September 1935, shortly after promotion to Brigadier General, he became the first commander of the newly established 3rd Alpine Division Julia, until 1938.
+In 1937, he was promoted to Major General; from September 1938 to February 1939 he was attached to the Army Corps of Udine, and from February to March 1939 to that of Alessandria.
+In March 1939, he assumed command of the 37th Infantry Division Modena, which he held until June 1940.

 World War II and later years

-In June 1940 Rossi was given command of the XVI Army Corps and then sent to the Aosta Valley where he assumed command the Alpine Army Corps which, advancing from Mont Blanc, penetrated into French territory for thirty kilometers, conquering the first fortified system of the Isère valley.
-From July to October 1940 he commanded the II Army Corps.
+In June 1940, Rossi was given command of the XVI Army Corps and then sent to the Aosta Valley where he assumed command the Alpine Army Corps which, advancing from Mont Blanc, penetrated into French territory for thirty kilometers, conquering the first fortified system of the Isère valley.
+From July to October 1940, he commanded the II Army Corps.

-On 25 October 1940 he was sent to Albania to take command of the Army Corps of Chameria, soon renamed XXV Army Corps.
+On 25 October 1940, he was sent to Albania to take command of the Army Corps of Chameria, soon renamed XXV Army Corps.
 The advance into Greece progressed slowly, hampered by bad weather and the stubborn Greek resistance; following the start of the Greek counteroffensive on the Italian left, covered by XXVI Army Corps, the XXV Corps was also forced to retreat beyond the prewar border, abandoning Gjirokastër on 7 December, Porto Palermo on 18 December and Himara on 20 December.
 To shorten its front, in mid-December the corps was assigned to the sector around Mount Tomorr and the That e Progonat lines, where the Greek offensive was stopped.
-The fron then became stationary until the German intervention in April 1941 and the subsequent fall of Greece, after which Rossi was promoted to Lieutenant General.
+The front then became stationary until the German intervention in April 1941 and the subsequent fall of Greece, after which Rossi was promoted to Lieutenant General.